-To receive updates of important information concerning your senior year: Text the message @63kbg3 to 81010
+To receive updates of important information concerning your senior year: Join the Class of 2024 Google Classroom: bcasszv

-SECTION IV- STUDENT ACTIVITIES
+SECTION III - STUDENT ACTIVITIES

 CLUBS AND ACTIVITIES

 Any group or individual wishing to establish a school organization should present to the administration a written description of the purpose, organizational structure, and name of sponsor.
 Approval will be based upon demonstrated student interest and the manner in which the organization could be fit into the Barberton High School co-curricular structure.